 November 13, 2018 – Credence is excited to announce that we have been awarded a 5-year contract to support the USAID Bureau for Global Health through the Global Health Technical Professionals program!
 Over the next five years, Credence will support the Bureau’s commitment to improving global health outcomes in communities around the world by providing technical professionals at all career stages for posts both in Washington, D.C. and abroad.
 Our global health professionals will augment the Agency’s programs addressing its three strategic priorities, including preventing child and maternal deaths, controlling the HIV/AIDS epidemic, and combating infectious diseases.
-They will improve the technical abilities of USAID offices, teams, and working groups by bolstering technical leadership, accelerating innovation, increasing science and technology capabilities, strengthening local capacities, promoting gender equality, and providing acquisition and additional services on a variety of global health program initiatives.
+They will improve the technical capacity of USAID offices, teams, and working groups by bolstering technical leadership, accelerating innovation, increasing science and technology capabilities, strengthening local capacities, and promoting gender equality on a variety of global health program initiatives.
 We are eager to begin supporting USAID’s mission and boosting the capacity of its global health workforce.

 September 30, 2018 – Credence is excited to announce that we have been awarded a contract to provide FTOS for the AETC of the U.S. Air Force.
 Our team will support AETC training squadrons by providing standardization and evaluation, training, and scheduling and programming duties for AETC aircrews.
 Credence personnel will provide this support in order to decrease the non-flying duties of AETC instructors, allowing them to focus on their core mission of training Airmen.
 Credence is proud to offer highly qualified support personnel to increase aircrew production while improving the quality of life for flying personnel.